aloklearning/namastey-react-learning/README.md

   render, on demand.
 This helps it do prioritisation and implementation smooth, making it faster then the other libraries and frameworks.

+# Types of Routing

+## Server Side Routing

+This type of routing happens when the client requests server for every page of the specified route.
+The server responds with the HTML page, and then it gets reflected on the client (browser).

+# Client Side Routing

+This type of routing happens when the page/project is already loaded, and it is being replaced by the page/route asked on the client itself, making it faster, smooth UX and better routing.
+This is the reason why we call this process as **Single Page Application (SPA)**.

 <!-- LICENSE -->

 ## License